mjordan/islandora_workbench_docs/docs/installation.md

-Islandora Workbench has been installed and used on Linux, Mac, and Windows.
+Islandora Workbench is actively used on Linux, Mac, and Windows.

 ## Requirements